yammer/yam/README.md

 ### Calling methods on an instance of Yammer::Client
 NOTE: Use this if you wish to create multiple client instances with diffrent client_id, client_secret and access token.
-If your application uses a signle pair of client_id and client_secret credentials, you ONLY need to sepecify the access token
+If your application uses a single pair of client_id and client_secret credentials, you ONLY need to specify the access token

 - Create an instance of the Yammer client